jraymondli/python-projects/Coding Interview/Algorithm/Dijkstra/Overview.md

-Sure!
 Dijkstra's algorithm is used to find the shortest path between nodes in a graph.
 Here's an overview and a working Python example.

 ### Steps of Dijkstra's Algorithm
 1. **Initialize Distances**: Set the distance to the source node to 0 and all other nodes to infinity.